-Our new TIDE (Trauma Informed Doula Education) Course is a unique, not-for-profit 5 day Birth Doula Training which includes the foundations of our usual Birth Doula Course curriculum, but extends to cover considering working with women in vulnerability, using a ‘Trauma Informed and Aware’ Practice.
+Our new TIDE (Trauma Informed Doula Education) Course is a unique, not-for-profit 5 day Birth Doula Training which includes the foundations of our usual Birth Doula Course curriculum, but extends to cover considering working with women in disadvantage, using a ‘Trauma Informed and Responsive’ Practice.

 This Course enables you to join Doula UK or Doulas Without Borders (DWB) or both.
 DWB is a Doula service in support of women in financial hardship who are experiencing trauma and disadvantage.

 You’ll be a step ahead with TIDE, as you’ll have spent some time considering many approaches to offering Doula support and will also have all the same foundational training as your peers.
-We want you to feel confident to hold space for women on all their different journeys into motherhood.
+We want you to feel confident to hold space for women and pregnant people on all their different journeys into motherhood.

-We cover the same main topics as our other Birth Doula course, such as the physiology of labour, but through an extended lens; one which will provide you with a level of understanding and confidence in supporting women who have suffered traumatic times.
+We cover the same main topics as our other Birth Doula course, such as the physiology of labour, additionally providing you with a level of understanding and confidence in supporting women who have suffered traumatic times.
 We consider how best we might support pregnant women who have experienced rape, domestic abuse/survived intimate partner violence or suffered various forms of loss.
 We look at supporting a woman and her partner through a more complex journey into motherhood/parenthood, alongside supporting physiological birth in less complex settings.

 In respect of the uniqueness of each individuals experience and to prevent us from ever presuming expertise, we use the model of Cultural humility and responsiveness and utilise a ‘beginners mind’ approach, rather than calling ourselves 'culturally competent'.